jcubic/jankiewicz/blog/en/learn-design.md

 The last on the list is a free e-book, you need to add your personal details to download.

 ## [Summary](#summary)
-I strongly believe that every web developer should learn basics for design, especially if he or she does anything front-end related.
+I strongly believe that every web developer should learn basics of design, especially if he or she does anything front-end related.
 Even if that would be really basic.
 Knowledge about design can be invaluable, especially if you're a new developer, and want to create projects for your portfolio that will stand out.
 It's always better to show something that looks good.

 {% include "_abbr" %}